nosolls/returntolibc/README.md

 If you are a student in cybersecurity or a field related to it, it's important to understand the layers of protection that go into preventing an attacker from gaining root access on a machine.
 This gives you experience with looking into how to remove these layers and making a machine vulnerable.

 ## Design and Architecture
 This lab makes use of only one container, which is the client.
 It will install all of the programs you need once it is built.
-The user will use a VNC client.
+The user will use Jupyter.

 Do not worry about access to sudo.
 If the lab specifies you need to use a command with sudo, you will be able to do so for that command.
 The instructions will note if there's an alternative to any command needed for the containers.